-To ensure independence and objectivity of the department, the Internal Audit Function is outsourced to KPMG Belgium and KPMG Malta until 31 December 2021 and Grant Thornton as of 01 January 2022.
+To ensure independence and objectivity of the department, the Internal Audit Function is outsourced to Grant Thornton as of 01 January 2022.
 The function sits in the third line of defence and has the authority to:

 - have access to, or make enquiry into, all of the Company's records, information and assets which it considers necessary for the performance of its functions; - require all members of staff and outsourced service providers to supply such information and explanations as may be needed within a reasonable period of time; - have direct access to the Board; and - there shall be no operational areas or levels within the Company or its third-party service providers precluded from internal audit review.